JeroenGar/jagua-rs/README.md

 ### Solution

+At the end of the optimization, the solution is written to the specified folder.
-Two types of files are written in the solution folder: the solution in JSON format and an SVG file per layout to visualize the solution.
+Two types of files are written in the solution folder:

 #### JSON

-*TODO*
+The solution JSON is similar to the input JSON, but with the addition of the `Solution` key at the top level.
+It contains all information required to recreate the solution, including the containers used, the placements of the items and some additional stats.

 #### SVG

-*TODO*
+A visual representation of every layout is created in SVG format.
+By default, just the container and placed inside it are drawn.
+Optionally the quadtree, hazard proximity grid or fail-fast surrogates can be drawn on top.

+This can be configured in the config file.
+See [docs](https://jeroengar.github.io/jagua-rs-docs/lbf/io/svg_util/struct.SvgDrawOptions.html) for all available options.

 *Note: Unfortunately, the SVG standard does not support strokes drawn purely inside (or outside) shapes.
 Items might therefore sometimes falsely appear to be (very slightly) colliding in the SVG visualizations.*

 ### Config JSON

+Configuration of the jagua-rs engine and lbf heuristic is done through a JSON file.
+An example config file is provided [here](assets/config_lbf.json).
 If no config file is provided, the default configuration is used.

 The configuration file is a JSON file with the following structure: